4.6. covid19_stats.engine.viz2 module

 save_imgfiles (bool) – if

-, then will create a zip archive of the PNG image files used to create the MP4 movie.
-Its full name is<dirname>/covid19_7day_<prefix>_LATEST_imagefiles.zip
+True, then will create a zip archive of the PNG image files used to create the MP4 movie.
+Its full name is<dirname>/covid19_7day_<prefix>_LATEST_imagefiles.zip.<dirname>is the directory to save the MP4 file, and<prefix>is the region name prefix (for examplenycfor the NYC metro area) located ininc_data['prefix'].
+The default isFalse.

 - Returns: